Skip to content

 Suppose the information about your company does not meet the requirements of a trade secret.
 In this case, it could still constitute confidential business information.
 UK law protects confidential information as well.

-Confidential information should obviously not be shared.
-For example, business information marked ‘confidential’ or business strategies shared with small groups within the business that you give or tell someone in confidence.
-Generally, information that you provide to an employee and is not known to someone outside your business is likely to be considered confidential information.
+Confidential information should not be shared.
+For example, business information is marked ‘confidential’, and business strategies are shared with small groups within the business that you give or tell someone in confidence.
+Generally, the information you provide to an employee not known to someone outside your business is likely confidential.

 Protecting Trade Secrets and Confidential Information